 3.5.
 No commercial communication should use or divulge professional or trade secret in contradiction to the conscientious business practice.

 4.1.
-Marketing communication should respect human dignity.
+Marketing communication should respect all aspects of human dignity.

 4.2.
-Marketing Communication should not incite or condone or tolerate any form of offence, discrimination, including that based upon race, national origin, religion, social status or political affiliation, gender, age, disability or sexual orientation, without the above list being exhaustive.
+Marketing Communication should not incite or condone, or tolerate any form of offence, discrimination, including that based upon race, national origin, religion, social status or political affiliation, gender, age, disability or sexual orientation, without the above list being exhaustive.

 4.5.
 Marketing communication should not misuse the feeling of pity towards babies, children, sick, aged and disabled people.

 4.6.
 Marketing communication should not depict, condone or incite violent, unlawful or anti-social behavior.

 4.7.
 Marketing communication should not depict, condone or incite threat to the life and health of people, nature, animals or to personal or public property.

 4.8.
 Marketing communication should not contain pornography or depict, condone or incite sexual harassment.

 4.9.
 Marketing communication should not show far too much erotic and should not promote excessive susceptibility to sexuality through depicting encouragement and readiness for sex, revealing the human body in an inappropriate manner, and it should not show the product as a tool for removing sexual barriers.
 The human body may be revealed with respect to personal rights and human dignity.